We already know that all big companies and agencies work through collaboration.

 Herein, you must also mention the dire importance of the endeavor you are willing to carry out, why the issue is important and how can the organisation help you in meeting it.
 Give a detailed description of the problem you are aiming to solve and try to convince the grantee.

 Step 4.
-Goals and Objectives
+Define Your Goals and Objectives

 In this section, you write the goals and objectives of your project.